ardaozkal/AfterburnerDisplay/README.md

 ##What is ready?

 Everything I planned for this project is done.
 Took 7 hours, but 4 hours of it was searching for a proper library (and losing loads of time in reddit slacking) because the official display library doesn't show texts.

+##But why?

+[Someone from a chatroom said that they use their 60usd keypad just to display afterburner info.](http://chat.stackexchange.com/transcript/35?m=31736992#31736992).
+I told them to give me a day and 5$, and I'd do the same.
+I ended up making the same for about $9.10 (when I first bought these parts they costed like $7, I blame Wemos) in 7 hours.

+##Also, disclaimer:

+Users: I take no responsibility.
+All responsibility is yours.

+MSI: I'm not affiliated with MSI in any way.
+This is a non-profit fan project, so don't takedown the repo please?
+I can rename it if you mail me from the mail on my github profile.